San Francsico 49ers linebacker NaVorro Bowman has the sympathy of everyone who saw his horrific injury against Seattle in the NFC championship game.

 He will also have compassion from those who will eventually hear about it, and it will go down as one of the most unfortunately notable injuries in NFL history.

-The Seattle Seahawks faced third-and-10 in the fourth quarter when quarterback Russell Wilson threw a short pass to Jermaine Kearse.
+Seattle faced third-and-10 in the fourth quarter when quarterback Russell Wilson threw a short pass to Jermaine Kearse.
 Bowman stripped Kearse, but the receiver was pushed into Bowman's left leg by safety Eric Reid.
 Unfortunately, for Bowman, his leg continued to bend the wrong way, and it became apparent the linebacker had sustained a horrendous injury.

 Fortunately for the officials, who would have been ripped for that call, on the next play Wilson gave running back Marshawn Lynch a bad handoff, which resulted in a fumble and a 49ers recovery on fourth-and-1.